pantheon-systems/documentation/source/docs/articles/getting-support.md

 ####Is there a support number we can call?
 If so, is this service available for every plan?

-For **Enterprise plans** only, 24/7 emergency support is available post-launch, and we provide an emergency support number to page on duty engineers.
-For more details, see [Enterprise Support Overview](https://pantheon.io/resources/pantheon-support-datasheet).
+For **Elite plans** only, 24/7 emergency support is available post-launch, and we provide an emergency support number to page on duty engineers.
+For more details, see [Elite Plan Support Overview](https://pantheon.io/resources/pantheon-support-datasheet).

 ####If we open a ticket, do you provide 24/7 support for outages, or are there time restrictions?
 You can file a downtime ticket for outages on our Support page, and we provide 24/7 on-call support for all platform issues affecting paying sites.

 ####When will you respond after we file a ticket?
-Our guaranteed first response time for Enterprise downtime tickets is 30 minutes and 2 hours for standard tickets.
+Our guaranteed first response time for Elite plan downtime tickets is 30 minutes and 2 hours for standard tickets.
 For other paying tiers, we provide best effort resolution time for all tickets on a highest priority, first-come basis.

 ####Is 24/7 phone support available for Business plans?
 No, but we do provide two monthly scheduled calls with a Senior Customer Success Engineer for Business plans.
-Enterprise plans have access to an emergency line to page the on-call staff 24/7 regarding downtime issues.
+Elite plans have access to an emergency line to page the on-call staff 24/7 regarding downtime issues.